Practical founder guide v1

 • RCS, RBE, VAT, CCSS, accounting, contracts, and insurance planned.

-Investor-Readiness Checklist Prepare before angels, funds, or convertibles.
+Investor-readiness checklist Prepare before angels, funds, or convertibles.

 • Capitalisation table and shareholder register current.